 AWS Outposts Family overview

 AWS Outposts is a family of fully managed solutions delivering AWS infrastructure and services to virtually any on-premises or edge location for a truly consistent hybrid experience.
-Outposts solutions allow customers to extend and run native AWS services on premises, and is available in a variety of form factors, from 1U and 2U Outposts servers to 42U Outposts racks, and multiple rack deployments.
+Outposts solutions allow you to extend and run native AWS services on premises, and is available in a variety of form factors, from 1U and 2U Outposts servers to 42U Outposts racks, and multiple rack deployments.

 With AWS Outposts, you can run some AWS services locally and connect to a broad range of services available in the local AWS Region.
 Run applications and workloads on premises using familiar AWS services, tools, and APIs.
-Outposts support workloads and devices requiring low latency access to on-premises systems, local data processing, data residency, and application migration with local system interdependencies.
+Outposts supports workloads and devices requiring low latency access to on-premises systems, local data processing, data residency, and application migration with local system interdependencies.

 Run AWS Services on premises

 Extend AWS compute, networking, security, and other services on premises for low latency, local data processing, and data residency needs.